jonas-thn/gaussian-splatting-renderer/README.md

 ```

 Another experimental approach was to implement custom frustum culling
-with so-called Dyno Shaders.
-This concept is SparkJS-specific and allows
+with so called Dyno Shaders.
+This concept is specific to SparkJS and
-the customization of splat processing.
-The idea was to cull the splats
+allows the customization of splat processing.
+The idea was to cull the
-outside of a specific NDC range as an extra step in the pipeline before
+splats outside of a specific NDC range as an extra step in the pipeline
-rendering.
-I implemented a `DynoFrustumCull` class following the SparkJS
+before rendering.
+A `DynoFrustumCull` class was implemented following
-documentation, but in the end, its behavior was extremely similar to the
+the SparkJS documentation, but in the end, its behavior was extremely
-`clipXY` parameter.
-Unfortunately, SparkJS abstracts a lot of the
+similar to the `clipXY` parameter.
+Unfortunately, SparkJS abstracts a
-pipeline, so I couldn't experiment with clipping in different stages.
+lot of the pipeline, so I could not experiment with clipping in
+different stages.

 The last and most promising optimization was the newly added level of
 detail (LOD) features.
-SparkJS added a completely built-in LOD tree
+SparkJS added a completely built in LOD tree
 system with the release of version 2.0.
-You simply had to set the `lod`
+The `lod` parameter simply had
-parameter to `true` when loading a mesh.
+to be set to `true` when loading a mesh.
 This would lead to longer
 loading times at the start of the application, but cause a notable fps
 boost.
 Different Foveate settings in the renderer object could be
 configured, so the chunking would just affect splats behind or at the
 edges of the camera.

-There was also a Rust tool for pre-built LOD trees, which was somewhat
+There was also a Rust tool for prebuilt LOD trees, which was somewhat
 hidden in the GitHub preview branch of the library.
-With that, you could
+With that, the tree
-generate the tree beforehand, giving you a chunked `.rad` file.
+could be generated beforehand, resulting in a chunked `.rad` file.
 The
 loading time would decrease almost back to the original time, and the
 positive effects of the optimization still remained.
 This concluded the
 theoretical limit of the SparkJS optimization approach.
 The main